 - Price

-There is no one bridge to rule them all.
-The choice comes down to preference and your personal experience with each type.
-There’s also a lot of subsections within bridge variations and we’ll touch on these too, as different manufacturers employ unique techniques.
+There is no one guitar bridge to rule them all; this choice solely comes down to your individual preference and needs.
+There’s also a lot of subsections within bridge types and we’ll touch on these too, as various manufacturers have their own unique takes on bridge design.

 Fixed Bridge

-Also known as hardtails, fixed bridges are screwed into the body of the guitar and keep the strings in place resting on saddles.
-Each end runs from the body up to the headstock.
+Also known as hardtails, fixed bridges are screwed into the body of the guitar and keep the strings resting in place on saddles – see below for example.
+This simplistic bridge design is considered a standard appointment on electric guitars outside of the Fender Stratocaster.

-Strings come standard with ball ends, so naturally, the fixed bridge will accommodate their functionality.
-The ball ends are kept in place by a small hole only wide enough for the string to pass through – located either at the bridge tailpiece itself or from the back side of the guitar body.
-From there, they loop over the saddle, across the fretboard and up to the machine heads.
+Ball ends come as a standard on guitar strings, so naturally, the classic fixed bridge will accommodate their functionality.
+Keeping the ball ends in place in this system are small holes only wide enough for the string to pass through – located either at the bridge tailpiece itself or from the back side of the guitar body.
+From there, they loop over the saddle, across the fretboard and up to the tuners.

 Pros

-Fixed bridges allow for simple restringing for the most inexperienced of players – you really can’t go wrong sliding a string through a hole and up to the tuner.
-They also make for easy intonation fixes as you can adjust the saddle position with a screwdriver.
+Fixed bridges allow for simple restringing even for the most inexperienced of players.
+You really can’t go wrong sliding a string through a hole and resting it on top of the saddle.
+They also make for easy intonation fixes as you’re able to adjust the saddle position with a screwdriver.

-The bridge limits longitudinal movement of the string, meaning the strings maintain stability when performing bends and vibrato.
-With a reliable bridge from the likes of Hipshot, Fender, Fishman, Gotoh or Evertune, your guitar will stay in tune extremely well.
+The bridge limits longitudinal string movement, meaning the strings maintain stability when performing bends and vibrato.
+This is especially useful for playing styles of music with lots of extreme pitch-changing techniques.
+A reliable bridge from the likes of Wilkinson, Fender, Fishman, Gotoh or Evertune, will see you in good stead.

 Cons

-No matter how good your bridge is, you’ll need tuners and a nut of the same quality.
-They rely on these to limit string slippage.
-In many cases, guitars with fixed bridges will also have locking tuners, which keep the strings in place at the headstock.
-If you have a guitar with cheap hardware, it won’t stay in tune for very long.
+No matter how good your fixed bridge, you’ll need tuners and a nut of the same quality to limit string slippage.
+In many cases, hardtail guitars will also be equipped with locking tuners to keep the strings tightly in place at the headstock.
+If you have a guitar with below par hardware, it won’t stay in tune very long – no matter how good your bridge.

 Some hardtails are hit or miss in terms of comfort.
-You might find ashtray bridges, almost used exclusively with Telecaster shape guitars, will dig into the side of your hand.
-Bridges that also sit quite high above the body can become uncomfortable after a long time playing.
+You might find ashtray bridges, almost paired exclusively with Telecaster shape guitars, may dig into the side of your hand.
+Bridges that also sit quite high above the body may become uncomfortable after a playing for extended periods of time.

 Lastly, you don’t get the same creative tremolo options as you do with a floating bridge – but more on that later.